-That gives us a few extra days, if needed, to cycle the content back and forth, from editor to writer, to make sure what we’re producing is top notch.
+That gives us a few extra days, if needed, to cycle the content back and forth, from editor to writer, to make sure that we’re producing quality content.

 You don’t often get that luxury with contractors, because (1) quality is less consistent and (2) turnarounds are much slower.

 Many contractors we’ve worked with require at least 7-14 days notice on any new work.
 Those long turnarounds are understandable from their point of view.
 But it means we’d need to get at least ~30+ days of content ideas from clients to be able to schedule everything out in time.

 I <3 our clients, but most don’t have content calendars let alone topics planned 60-90 days out.